rmistry75/BlackLineAPIJam/Basic/Lab 1 API Design - Create a Reverse Proxy from OpenAPI Spec/README.md

 * Click **+Proxy** The Build a Proxy wizard is invoked.
 ![image alt text](./media/image_6.png)

-* Select **Reverse proxy**, Click on **Use OpenAPI** below reverse proxy option.
+* Under **Reverse proxy**, Click on **Use OpenAPI spec** below reverse proxy option.

 ![image alt text](./media/image_7.png)

 * You should see a popup with access to either use a previously imported Open API Spec, upload a new Spec or Import from a URL.
-Select the **Import from a URL** tab.
+Select the **Import from URL** tab.
 Here, provide the following values:

   * URL: [https://raw.githubusercontent.com/rmistry75/APIJam/master/Basic/Resources/employee-spec.yaml](https://raw.githubusercontent.com/rmistry75/APIJam/master/Basic/Resources/employee-spec.yaml)